paigerodeghero/ComputerGameCodingCamp/day4.md

           - Work alone.
 Go through game code (10 mins).
 Figure out as much as the game code you can.
           - Meet with partner (15 mins).
 Each partner walks the other partner through the game code at a high level.
           - Meet back in class.
 Each student will walk through their chosen game and share with peers.
 (20 mins)

+      - Activity
+        - Drawing a pretty maze with tilemap
+        - Using preexisting tile map categories: Forest, Dungeon, etc.
+        - Show them how to create Pacman&#39;s maze.

+   - Homework: Draw a new maze.
+(20 mins)
+        - Let&#39;s draw a new PacMan maze.
+Do this on paper.
+You can use another piece of paper as a ruler if you do not have one.
+Create your own maze, but make sure that _you do not have any dead ends_.
+Don&#39;t forget to leave a place for Pacman to start the game.
+Leave an empty spot somewhere else in case Pacman encounters any future enemies.
+        - This might take multiple sheets of paper and thinking about how the maze works to get a working prototype.
+That is okay!
+        - Program this new maze into your Pacman game tilemap before class tomorrow.